We Are J'Ouvert

 3. Discourage gang affiliated youth from attending the parade in order to cause trouble.

-The 2017-2019 #WeAreJOuvert campaign was lead by the Mayor’s Community Affairs Unit and the Office to Combat Gun Violence.
+The 2017-2022 #WeAreJOuvert campaign is lead by the Mayor’s Community Affairs Unit and the Office to Combat Gun Violence.

 The posters were primarily designed for viewing in LinkNYC Kiosks, which cycle through advertisements on the street.
 They were also printed and posted in key areas where parade attendees and at-risk youth were concentrated.